 The Best Thing I Ever Ate so far this summer!

 My good cyber friend, Valerie, aka More Than Burndt Toast, started a brilliant little blogging series called: The Best Thing I Ever Ate.
 I think she should do it again.
 It seems to me she did it in late Winter.
 I posted my preserved oven roasted tomatoes then.
 This Spring, The Best Thing I Ever Ate was my thinly sliced French Breakfast radishes with butter and fleur de sel on bread.
-This summer, it is this salad.
+This summer, it is this Prairie Garden Summer Salad.

 Fresh everything.
 Freshly shelled garden peas.
 That would almost be enough.
 Young sweet garden carrots, freshly cut crisp garden beans, and gorgeous mild zephir zucchini.
 Luscious cherry tomatoes bursting with flavour.